alekseykandratenko/courses-created/Course1/README.md

 # Heart Disease Prediction Model

 This project implements a machine learning model to predict heart disease using patient health data.
 It includes both the model training code and a Flask API for making predictions.
+It's for educational porpoise only, this course is developed to show the basic lvl usage of such tools as: pandas, numpy, matplotlib, seaborn, sklearn, lazypredict, optuna, shap, Flask and langchain.

 ## Project Structure
 ├── data/